Diego1Hernandez/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5MLCxwJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Download/install MSQL Server from here .
-Name the server osTicket and enter your root password and press enter to create a server for your osTicket to use.
+Download/install MSQL Server from [here](https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6).
+This is the server your osTicket will be operating on.
+Name the server osTicket and enter username:root password:Password and press enter to create a server for your osTicket to use.
 </p>
 <br />